EDUCATION SPENDINGAN AREA WHERE AMERICA SPENDS MORE AND GETS LESS

 the classroom.
 A customized learning program is essential for instilling

 children with the specific skill set needed for the workplace.
+Increase Access to Online Digital Content The federal government should increase the

 legal accessibility to online digital data, with standards established